jamesrochabrun/SwiftOpenAI/README.md

 let parameters = ChatCompletionParameters(messages: [.init(role: .user, content: content)], model: .gpt41106Preview, tools: [tool])
 let chatCompletionObject = try await service.startStreamedChat(parameters: parameters)
 ```
-For more details about how to also uploadin base 64 encoded images in iOS check the [ChatFunctionsCalllDemo](https://github.com/jamesrochabrun/SwiftOpenAI/tree/main/Examples/SwiftOpenAIExample/SwiftOpenAIExample/ChatFunctionsCall) demo on the Examples section of this package.
+For more details about how to also uploading base 64 encoded images in iOS check the [ChatFunctionsCalllDemo](https://github.com/jamesrochabrun/SwiftOpenAI/tree/main/Examples/SwiftOpenAIExample/SwiftOpenAIExample/ChatFunctionsCall) demo on the Examples section of this package.

 ### Vision

-[Vison](https://platform.openai.com/docs/guides/vision) API is available for use; developers must access it through the chat completions API, specifically using the gpt-4-vision-preview model.
+[Vision](https://platform.openai.com/docs/guides/vision) API is available for use; developers must access it through the chat completions API, specifically using the gpt-4-vision-preview model.
 Using any other model will not provide an image description

 Usage
 ```swift